GSCloud/lasagna/TECHNICAL_DETAILS_EN.md

 ### Authentication

 Tesseract login is based solely on the **Google OAuth 2.0** client right now.

-When the user logs in, a master key - Halite encrypted cookie - is created and set via HTTPS protocol.
+When the user logs in, a master key - Halite encrypted cookie is created and set via HTTPS protocol (strict).
 This cookie is protected from tampering and its parameters can be modified in the administration panel, or remotely via authenticated API calls.
 There is no database of connections or authenticated users at all.
 The default login URL is **/login** and the default logout URL is **/logout**.

-*Halite* is a high-level cryptography interface that relies on libsodium for all of its underlying cryptography operations.
+> *Halite* is a high-level cryptography interface that relies on libsodium for all of its underlying cryptography operations.
 Halite was created by Paragon Initiative Enterprises as a result of our continued efforts to improve the ecosystem and make cryptography in PHP safer and easier to implement.

 To display the structure of the unencrypted master key, run the following command: